Author: Richard Perkins

 Elementary School Students ¥200|Infants Not Allowed

-寺田屋 (teradaya) is a Japanese inn in Kyoto, Kyoto Prefecture.
-This is a Japanese inn that dates back to the Edo period (1603-1868) and doesn’t differ much from other Japanese inns built at that time.
-However, what makes this Japanese inn different is that it is known for two incidents, both known as the "Teradaya Incident", that took place here.
+寺田屋 (teradaya) is a traditional Japanese inn located in the Fushimi Ward of Kyoto, Kyoto Prefecture.
+Dating back to the Edo period (1603–1868), it was not all that different from many other Japanese inns built during that era.
+However, what sets this inn apart is that it became the site of two famous incidents, both collectively known as the “Teradaya Incident”.

-The first Teradaya Incident is the 薩摩藩志士粛清事件 (satsumahan-shishukusei-jiken), also referred to as the "Teradaya Disturbance”, taking place on April 23rd, 1862.
+The first Teradaya Incident is the 薩摩藩志士粛清事件 (satsumahan-shishi-shukusei-jiken).
+It is also referred to as the “Teradaya Disturbance” and took place on April 23, 1862.

-This incident was a purge between the leader of the Satsuma domain (Kagoshima Prefecture), Hisamitsu Shimazu, and Shinshichi Arima of the Seichu group (an organization inside the Satsuma domain).
-Shinshichi Arima mistakenly thought that Hisamitsu Shimazu was going to lead a thousand people to take part in 尊皇攘夷 (sonnō-jōi), an act to revere the emperor, forbid Christianity from Japan, and get rid of the foreigners in the country.
-To get a better understanding of what was going to take place, these two had a consultation with one another.
-This consultation didn’t go so well and ended with them drawing their swords and fighting.
+This incident was a purge that arose from a conflict between the leader of the Satsuma Domain (Kagoshima Prefecture), Hisamitsu Shimazu, and Shinshichi Arima of the Seichū group (an organization within the Satsuma Domain).
+Shinshichi Arima mistakenly believed that Hisamitsu Shimazu was planning to lead a thousand men in support of 尊皇攘夷 (sonnō-jōi), a political ideology centered on revering the emperor and expelling foreigners—and foreign influence—from Japan.
+To gain a clearer understanding of what was actually going to happen, the two met to discuss the matter.
+However, the talks quickly broke down and ultimately ended with both sides drawing their swords and engaging in a fight.

-Going back to the sakamoto-ryōma-shūgeki-jiken, this was an incident that took place on January 1st, 1866, when Sakamoto Ryōma was staying at Teradaya.
-On this evening, Hayashi Tadakata, a magistrate (a civil officer who administers the law), dispatched thirty constables (a person whose job it was to catch criminals) who ended up surrounding Teradaya.
-Sakamoto Ryōma’s wife O-Ryō was taking a bath when the constables surrounded Teradaya and, for whatever reason, realized that the place was surrounded.
-She then got out of the bath and went upstairs, completely naked (presumably not to waste any time getting dressed), to alert Ryōma of the situation.
-Sakamoto Ryōma was attacked by the constables.
-He fought back but became unable to continue after sustaining an injury to his hand.
-Miyoshi Shinzō, a clansman of the Chōshū domain, was staying that night at Teradaya as Sakamoto Ryōma’s bodyguard.
-Seeing that Sakamoto Ryōma was unable to fight, Miyoshi Shinzō fought back in his place, helping him to escape from Teradaya.
+Going back to the Sakamoto Ryōma shūgeki jiken, this incident took place on January 1, 1866, while Sakamoto Ryōma was staying at Teradaya.
+That evening, Hayashi Tadakata, a magistrate (a civil officer who administered the law), dispatched thirty constables (officials whose job was to catch criminals), who surrounded Teradaya.
+Sakamoto Ryōma’s wife, O-Ryō, was taking a bath when the constables arrived and quickly realized that the inn had been surrounded.
+She immediately got out of the bath and ran upstairs, completely naked, to alert Ryōma to the danger.

 It was these two incidents that made Teradaya the famous Japanese inn it is today.
-Unfortunately, Teradaya was burned (and destroyed) by a fire in the Battle of Toba-Fushimi, 1868.
-The building that stands now is a reconstruction, but it is built in the same layout as the original Teradaya.
-You can enter this building and explore it (as you please).
-Also, it is possible to spend the night here.
+Unfortunately, Teradaya was destroyed by fire during the Battle of Toba-Fushimi in 1868.
+The building that stands today is a reconstruction, but it was rebuilt using the same layout as the original Teradaya.
+Visitors can enter the building, explore the interior, and even stay overnight.